namanarora42/automation-with-tasker/Find-My-Phone/README.md

 # Find My Phone

+> If you came here expecting a project that lets you get the GPS coordinates of your phone, [this](https://github.com/namanarora97/automation-with-tasker/tree/main/SOS-Location) is the project for you.

 This project is another implementation of SMS-driven events.
 I thought of this idea when I had lost my phone while at a party, and my phone, _obviously_, was on vibrate-only.

 ## Problem